 Growing up in India, I ate meat only a handful of times until I left home for college.
 My mother, a moderately pious Hindu, had a deep aversion to eating animals and wouldn’t allow meat in her kitchen (I also remember her kindness and sympathy towards the ragged animals that shared our city streets: cows, dogs, horses, goats, cats, donkeys, and even occasional elephants and camels).
 My father was vegetarian for the most part, except when, on rare occasions, he pretended to enjoy a few morsels of meat.
 I think he did this despite himself, mostly to project the public image of an adventurous, cosmopolitan man.
-If no one were looking, I’m sure he would have picked a vegetarian option ten times out of ten.
+If no one were looking, I’m sure he would have picked a vegetarian option nine times out of ten.

-The only times I ate meat was when my older sister brought home a chicken or mutton (goat meat) dish from a friend’s place, or cooked it herself on a Sunday morning on a kerosene stove in our courtyard.
+I only ate meat when my older sister brought home a chicken or mutton dish from a friend’s place, or cooked it herself on a Sunday morning on a kerosene stove in our courtyard.
 When she cooked, my task was to procure the meat.
 I would bike up to the butcher’s shop and await my turn, squeamishly eyeing the goat carcasses hanging on hooks, and gallantly ask the man for ‘the best cuts,’ to which he always replied, ‘only the best for you, son.’
 Washing and cleaning the meat, I felt a strange exhilaration—I saw it not as food but as the flesh and bone of a dead animal, hacked to bits just hours ago.
 Mother allowed my sister to use only the most beaten down utensils from her kitchen and later instructed the maid to scrub them clean thrice as long.

 Still, my parents encouraged us to eat meat, holding it to be salutary for growing kids.
 Their attitude later struck me as similar to Gandhi’s during his early struggle and experimentation with eating animals.
 Gandhi saw meat as a contributor to the enviable vigor, material progress, and sturdier physiques of people from the West, which conflicted with his own traditional disposition—and of his social class—against eating meat.